-Students who wish to qualify for teaching licensure should consult as early as possible with the adviser in their fields of interest, and apply for admission to professional education as soon as possible, preferably before the end of their sophomore year.
+Students who wish to qualify for teaching licensure should consult as early as possible with the advisor in their fields of interest, and apply for admission to professional education as soon as possible, preferably before the end of their sophomore year.
 Full teaching certification is awarded by the State Department of Education when the licensed candidate has successfully completed a period of teaching in a school system.

 OSUTeach and Secondary Teacher Certification (grades 6-12).
-Students earning mathematics or science degrees in the College of Arts and Sciences may participate in the OSUTeach program by selecting a degree option in secondary teacher certification.
-OSUTeach offers four-year STEM degree options in biological science, chemistry, geology, mathematics, and physics, which lead to a B.S. in the selected discipline and teacher certification at the secondary level.
+Students earning a degree in Biological Science, Chemistry, Geology, Mathematics, or Physics may participate in the OSUTeach program by selecting a degree option in secondary teacher certification.
+OSUTeach offers four-year degrees which lead to a B.S. in the selected discipline and teacher certification at the secondary level.
 OSUTeach is a collaboration between the College of Education and the College of Arts and Sciences.
-OSUTeach students begin supervised teaching in K-12 classrooms during their first semester in the program and continue these field experiences throughout their coursework, which culminates with apprentice teaching
+OSUTeach students begin supervised teaching in K-12 classrooms during their first semester in the program and continue these field experiences throughout their coursework, which culminates with apprentice teaching.

 Students earning degrees in other majors in the College of Arts and Sciences can also satisfy the requirements for secondary teacher certification by completing certain courses and other requirements.
-Interested students should see their Arts and Sciences adviser and the OSU Professional Education Unit in the College of Education in room 325 Willard as soon as possible for more information.
+Interested students should see their Arts and Sciences advisor and the OSU Professional Education Unit in the College of Education in room 325 Willard as soon as possible for more information.
 Students who plan to complete the requirements for certification should apply for admission to professional education immediately in order to incorporate certification requirements into their plan of study.
 OSU Professional Education recommends a candidate for certification to the State Department of Education when the candidate has successfully completed all requirements.
-See the Professional Education section of the catalog for more information.
+See the Professional Education.

 Pre-professional Programs in the Health Professions.
-Pre-medicine, Predentistry, Pre-optometry, Pre-pharmacy, Pre-chiropractic and Pre-veterinary Medicine
+Pre-medicine, Predentistry, Pre-optometry, Pre-pharmacy, Pre-chiropractic and Pre-veterinary Medicine.